minhdang26403/minimal-mistakes/_posts/2021-09-12-bubble-sort-insertion-sort.md

 ### 1. Time complexity

 To calculate the running time of insertion sort, we need to know the amount of time required to execute each line of the algorithm.
-We assume that the $ith$ line takes $c_i$ time to run, where $c_i$ is a constant.
+We assume that the $i$th line takes $c_i$ time to run, where $c_i$ is a constant.
 For each $j=2,...,n$, where $n$ is the number of elements in array $A$, we let $t_j$ denote the number of times the while loop in line $4$ is executed for that value of $j$ (we use one-based indexing in this example).
 It is important to note that the test in **while** or **for** loop runs one more time than the body of loop because it needs to check the condition.
-If it fails, the loop will terminate.
+If it fails, the loop will terminate.[^1]

 **insertion_sort(A):**&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;*cost*&emsp;&emsp;&emsp;&emsp;*times*